ericcombiolab/Pangaea/README.md

 ## Installation

 An all-in-one installation script.
 This may take about 20 minutes ~ 1 hours.
+Note!
+This script will download MetaPhlan's latest database into this directory $PWD/metapglan4_DB, which requires about 20G storage and the process may take long.
+If you would like to specify a dedicated path for this, please run ```./build.sh -d [path]``` instead.
+Suggestion: metaphlan is used for clustering number choosing, if you tend to specify cluster numbers by your own, you can just skip this installation step and run pangaea with -c [number] option.
+According to our experiments, we suggest use a number around 35 as the default c for complexed metagenomic data( in which their species number is above 200 and shannon diversity is around 3.5 ).
+For mock or simulation data, we suggest use a smaller or equal number to the sepecies number.
 ```
 git clone https://github.com/ericcombiolab/Pangaea.git
 cd Pangaea